Nordic Bronze Age: International contacts and trade

 Cultural connections with the Hittites have also been suggested.
 These include a sign or symbol akin to the Hittite hieroglyph meaning 'divine' found among the rock carvings at Fossum in Sweden, associated with possible images of divinities.
 According to Kristiansen & Larsson (2005), "From the eighteenth century BC until the beginning of the fifteenth century BC networks were operating between the Hittites, the steppe and the Carpathians, with direct link to northern Europe.
 During this period basic institutions were transmitted north in exchange for amber and horses, while at the same time the institution of chariotry was transmitted south from the steppe".

 Trade and cultural contacts have also been noted between the Nordic Bronze Age and New Kingdom Egypt.

-Close similarities have been noted between Nordic Bronze Age figurines, horned helmets and rock art and similar artefacts and imagery from Sardinia and Spain.
+Close similarities have been noted between Nordic Bronze Age figurines, horned helmets and rock art and similar artefacts and imagery from Late Bronze Age Sardinia and Iberia.
+Vandkilde links these to the Sea Peoples who attacked Egypt in 1178 BC, who "may even have included maritime warriors from the Atlantic zone and northern Europe."
+Similarities have also been noted between depictions of ships in Scandinavia and Northwest Iberia, supporting the existence of long-distance connections and maritime trade networks across Atlantic Europe.

-The contacts during the Late Bronze Age (period IV–VI) were more intensive with Central Europe and Italy.
+Contacts during the Late Bronze Age (period IV–VI) were more intensive with Central Europe and Italy.
 A lot of similarities are seen in art and iconography between different continental Urnfield cultures and the Hallstatt culture.
 Copper was imported from Central Europe and Italy.